 Sometimes in life, you hit the jackpot when a friend asks you to help move.
 I know a few of you are raising your eyebrows and questioning how moving a friend could be a pay off beyond pizza and beer.

-In this case, for about fifteen of us who got invited to help our friend Kendall move, it means a two Catamaran convoy, four day sailing trip including a serious ocean crossing.
+In this case, for about 15 of us who got invited to help our friend Kendall move, it means a two Catamaran convoy, four-day sailing trip including a serious ocean crossing.

 Since decent weather conditions are key to an ocean crossing, we will head to Lighthouse Reef and play for a few days.
-Very excited for this as I will be tech free and have packed my frisbee’s, floats and twister.
+I’m very excited for this as I will be tech-free and have already packed my frisbee’s, floats and twister.

 Basic Rules (yep…rules) for the ocean crossings – this is dangerous, people die on ocean crossings.
 If you fall overboard on the open sea you will be out of site in 2 ‘wave periods’ which is roughly 24 feet…or 5-10 seconds.